Bklieger/NeuralFlow-Quiet-STaR/README.md

 image_output_folder = "/home/username/Desktop/"
 ```

+# To-do

+Add token output as overlay under each image frame

 This is self explanitory, but set the model folder to the location of your Mistral 7B, and the image output folder to the path you'd like to save your image.